lmor152/lmor152-website/src/content/post/turtle.md

     ![acetone](/assets/images/projects/turtle/acetone.JPG)

 2. **Replacing the Coil**:
    Once the chip was free, I cut the wires near the chip so that it could be attached to a new RFID coil.
-I ordered these Alibaba, and soldered the bus card's chip onto the new coils
+I ordered these from Alibaba, and soldered the bus card's chip onto the new coils.

 3. **3D Printing the Turtle Casing**: